PancakeLegend/Stylophone/README.md

 # Stylophone
 A basic through-hole soldering project for #operationsnowball

-Head over to the Wiki for the [Assembly Guide](https://github.com/PancakeLegend/Stylophone/wiki).
+Head over to the Wiki for more information and the [Assembly Guide](https://github.com/PancakeLegend/Stylophone/wiki).

 ***